MilesWilford/MangaUpdatesImprover/README.md

 ## You are terrible at coding.
 I'm going to take your code and do something better.

 I know.
 Go for it.
 Send me a message if you actually publish anything and I'll switch to using it too.

+### Credit

+Big thanks to everyone maintaining the urlfix groups list.
+I directly access it in my script to maintain my groups.
+Check out https://github.com/loadletter/mangaupdates-urlfix if you haven't - my extension will work in conjunction with this script without issue.